Airbnb Metrics Every Host Should Track

 Average response time to an inquiry

-Response rate is one of the ranking factors on the platform, so having a good response rate helps your Airbnb listing appear higher in guests’ searches.
+Response rate is one of the ranking factors on the platform, so having a reasonable response rate helps your Airbnb listing appear higher in guests’ searches.
 You’ll be able to reply to booking inquiries faster if you use vacation rental software like Hospitable to automate Airbnb messaging.
-With Hospitable, you can schedule sending automated replies after new booking requests and much more.
+With Hospitable, you can schedule automated replies to be sent after new booking requests and more.

 Have conversations with your guests even when you sleep